lsds/intravisor/runtime/musl-lkl/lkl/Documentation/process/submit-checklist.rst

   c) Builds successfully when using ``O=builddir``

-  d) Any Documentation/ changes build successfully without new warnings/errors.
-     Use ``make htmldocs`` or ``make pdfdocs`` to check the build and fix any issues.

 3) Builds on multiple CPU architectures by using local cross-compile tools or some other build farm.